danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - AWS APIG to represent the Account API.
 - A Lambda Authorizer to verify tokens with Auth0.
 - A Lambda handler for the `GET /profile` endpoint to return the profile data.
-- `curl` as the client to send HTTP requests to the API.
+- `curl` as the client to send HTTP requests to the API with a token.

 We can visualize how these components will interact with each like this: